polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-relay.md

 --ws-port 9944
 ```

-The port (`port`) and websocket port (`ws-port`) specified here are the defaults and thus those flags can be omitted.
+The port (`port`) and websocket port (`ws-port`) specified in this command use default values and can be omitted.
-However we choose to leave them in to enforce the habit of checking their values.
+However, the values are included here as a reminder to always check these values.
-Once this node is launched, no other nodes on the same local machine can use these ports.
+After the node istarts, no other nodes on the same local machine can use these ports.

-When the node starts you will see several log messages. **Take note of the node's Peer ID** in the logs.
+When the node starts, you will see several log messages.
+Take note of the node's **Peer ID** in the logs.
 We will need it when connecting other nodes to it.
 It will look something like this: